Trachtenberg School of Public Policy and Public Administration: Academics

 The Trachtenberg School of Public Policy and Public Administration offers master's degrees in public policy, public administration, and environmental and natural resource policy, as well as a PhD in Public Policy and Administration and certificates in Nonprofit Management, Environmental Resource Policy, and Budget & Public Finance.

-The Master of Public Administration (MPA) and Master of Public Policy (MPP) degrees each consist of a core curriculum and a field of study chosen by students.
+The MPA and MPP degrees each consist of a core curriculum and a field of study chosen by students.
 Many of these fields of study are offered in partnership with other schools within the university, including the Elliott School of International Affairs, School of Public Health and Health Services, and Graduate School of Education & Human Development.
 The Trachtenberg School is one of only a few schools to offer both MPA and MPP degrees accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).

+Master of Public Administration (MPA)

+The degree is a 40 credit program with an emphasis on public management, budgeting and cost-benefit analysis.
+Graduates work on historical and hypothetical scenarios to learn effective ways of dealing with issues that arise in government, non-profits and business.
+Courses include ethics, statistics, finance and organizational planning.

+Master of Public Policy (MPP)

+The degree is a 40 credit program and with an emphasis on analyzing, evaluating, and solving aspects of policy.
+Graduates work with quantitative and qualitative data to develop, assess, and evaluate alternative approaches to current and emerging issues.
+Students take advanced courses in economics, statistics and econometrics with application to policy and government.

-The Master of Arts in Environmental and Natural Resources Policy (ENRP) builds upon the foundation of a public policy program with a focus on environmental and natural resource issues and concepts.
-The ENRP program offers a multidisciplinary approach to environmental and sustainability studies, with a core curriculum that includes environmental economics, environmental law, public policy and policy analysis, research methods, and environmental sciences.
+Master of Arts in Environmental and Natural Resources Policy (ENRP)

+The degree builds upon the foundation of a public policy program with a focus on environmental and natural resource issues and concepts.